 Are you considering a career in medicine?

 Are you thinking of becoming a doctor?
 Are you aged 16+?
-Then click here for more information about our popular two-day Introduction to Medicine course.
+Our popular two-day introduction to medicine course is back from the 11th-12th July 2019.
+Please click here for more information on the course, and how to apply.

 Are you considering a career in nursing?